Winston-Salem, North Carolina: Parks and recreation

 Reynolda Gardens is a 4 acre formal garden set within a larger woodland site, originally part of the R. J. Reynolds country estate.

-Tanglewood Park is a recreation center located on the Yadkin River between Clemmons and Bermuda Run with a pool, lazy river, tennis courts, paddle boats, golf, walking trails, and other recreation.
+Tanglewood Park is a recreation center located on the Yadkin River inside Clemmons adjacent along Bermuda Run, featuring a pool, lazy river, tennis courts, paddle boats, golf, walking trails, and other recreation.
 Tanglewood Park also hosts the Festival of Lights every year, a drive-through light show that celebrates the holidays.

 The Winston-Salem Fairgrounds Annex is an event venue that hosts the Carolina Classic Fair (formerly Dixie Classic Fair) every year in autumn.
 The fair is located across from the Lawrence Joel Coliseum.
 In 2007 it had a record-breaking attendance, with over 371,000 visitors.
 The Winston-Salem Fairgrounds also holds hundreds of events and has a capacity of 7,000.

 Salem Lake is located in southeastern Winston-Salem.
 Salem Lake features a seven-mile dirt trail, a lake, and wildlife.
 The walking trail offers an abundance of activities such as hiking, walking, fishing, biking, dog leashing, running, and more.
 Salem Lake is often referred to as the "hidden diamond in the city".